ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs ({{-COMETRE}}).
 Receipts protected headers have additional mandatory fields:

-- **crit**: The `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of Transparency Service and Registration Policy) MUST be marked critical
-- **version**: Receipt version number MUST be set to `0` for the current implementation of this document
+- **scitt-version**: Receipt version number MUST be set to `0` for the current implementation of this document;
+- **verifiable-data-structure**: the verifiable data structure used in the inclusion proof of the receipt;
-- **Reg_info**: The Transparency Service MAY include the Registration policy info header to indicate to Verifiers what policies have been applied at the registration of this Statement
+- **registration-info**: The Transparency Service MAY include the Registration policy info header to indicate to Verifiers what policies have been applied at the registration of this Statement;
+- **kccs**: A CWT Claim Set representing the issuance of the receipt.
+Only a subset of all CWT claims can be used in a SCITT receipt.
+ - **crit**: The `crit` header (id: 2) MUST be included and the following headers MUST be marked critical: (`scitt-version`, `verifiable-data-structure`, `kccs`).

 Inside Reg_info, the Transparency Service may include the registration time to help Verifiers decide about the trustworthiness of the Transparent Statement.